hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

 necessary in short-circuit finds to checkif the one we found was also the last one in which case it will be closed already

+### :#note-72

+there a simplicity to the chain of scanners issues upwards a 'stop' call and having there not need to be this conditional check. we could probably do that were it not for the edge case of stopping on what happens to be the last item in the file (when the item consists of one line). in such cases the filehandle will be closed already once it has delivered that final line outward to scanner nodes further down on the chain. (but our system won't know that it is the final line yet anyway).

+in such cases a node further out on the chain may issue a 'stop' for whatever reason, but when it gets back to the resource node there is nothing to do. hence we must conditionaly check that closing the file is necessary.

 from stack overflow #3024372, thank you molf for a tail-like